-A Chapter 13 repayment plan must be “confirmed” by the bankruptcy court in order to be finalized.
-Until a plan is confirmed, it is not yet permanent and interested parties may object to its terms.
-The court usually holds a confirmation hearing to decide if a Chapter 13 plan should be confirmed.
+A proposed Chapter 13 repayment plan must be confirmed—or approved—by the bankruptcy court before becoming final.
+Before confirmation, parties with interests that could be affected by the plan can object to its terms.
+The court usually holds a confirmation hearing to decide if a Chapter 13 plan meets necessary requirements.
 Read on to find out what the Chapter 13 confirmation hearing entails and how it works.

 (To learn more about Chapter 13 plans, see Your Obligations Under a Chapter 13 Bankruptcy Plan.)

-Most courts and judges have their own way of conducting confirmation hearings so whether you will be required to go depends on where your bankruptcy case was filed.
-In many districts your appearance will not be necessary if you have a lawyer because your lawyer will go and argue on your behalf.
-However, some judges do require debtors to be present at confirmation hearings or may require your presence if they have specific questions for you.
+Whether you’ll be required to go will depend on the judge and practices of your local court.
+In many districts, your appearance won’t be necessary if you have a lawyer because your lawyer will go and argue on your behalf.
+However, some judges do require debtors to be present at confirmation hearings to answer questions.
 In other districts, if no one has objected to your plan, the court might not hold a hearing and instead ask that you submit a confirmation order for the court’s review.

-This also depends on where your case was filed.
-Some courts automatically schedule a confirmation hearing to take place a few hours after your mandatory meeting of creditors while others do not schedule them until weeks later.
-However, a confirmation hearing usually must take place within 45 days of your meeting of creditors.
+It depends.
+Some courts automatically schedule a confirmation hearing a few hours after the mandatory meeting of creditors while others don’t schedule it until weeks later.
+However, a confirmation hearing should take place within 45 days of the meeting of creditors.

-(To learn more about the procedures in a Chapter 13 bankruptcy case, see the articles in our Chapter 13 Bankruptcy topic area.)
+(To learn more about Chapter 13 bankruptcy procedures, see Chapter 13 Bankruptcy.)